JD95/write-you-a-tic-tac-toe/README.md

 helloWorld Haksell = "print \"Hello world\""
 ```

-In my opinion, this looks much nicer.
+In my opinion, this looks much nicer. [it is fact!
+XD]

 ## Representing the Game